rcpch/epilepsy12-documentation/docs/development/design-decisions.md

 It accepts a request, a model and model primary key, as well as the field name to be updated.
 If a date field is involved and some comparison of dates is needed, that is added an optional parameter.
 This then runs a validation on the POSTed data and updates the model with the new value.
 In the event of invalid data, the model is not updated and a ```ValueError``` is raised with a meaningful message which can be caught in the calling view function through the ```try...except...``` method and passed back to the template to be shown to the user.

 Currently error messages largely exist for dates which are impossible (for example inappropriately in the future or where scans are reported before they have been requested), but in due course this will be extended to all errors beyond those that might be anticipated.

+## API

+The Epilepsy12 Team had originally envisaged an API to allow EHR to Audit communication to reduce the burden of field completion on clinicians and administrative teams.
+For EHRs nationally to integrate with an Epilepsy12 API for audit submission was not realistic for most trusts and the front end user interface remains the main way the audit will be completed.
+Django Framework has been added though to include some key endpoints to facilitate EHR to Epilepsy12 communication, particularly with respect of case addition.
+In particular there are 2 endpoints that have been created:

+1. ```api/v1/register_case```: accepts POST request of an NHS number of an existing case and hospital ID to register an existing case in Epilepsy12
+2. ```api/v1/add_case_to_hospital_list```: accepts POST request of an NHS Number and HospitalID to create a record of a child in Epilepsy12, associated with a hospital

+Other endpoints can be added in due course.